ShengyouDuan/From_shape_to_fate__making_bacterial_swarming_expansion_predictable/README.md

-# From Shape to Fate
+# From Shape to Fate: making bacterial swarming expansion predicate
 ## TexPol-Net & Morpher: Morphology-Aware Segmentation and Forecasting of Bacterial Swarming

 This repository provides the **complete, paper-aligned implementation** of a morphology-aware framework for making bacterial swarming expansion **predictable**.